 - Difficulty breathing

 Since allergic reactions to nuts can actually inhibit or halt breathing, many officials assert that public areas, especially schools, should regulate the consumption of these products.
-While schools are certainly hoping to protect its students who are known to be allergic, school officials are also striving to protect those who are unaware of their own allergies.
-In fact, only ? of children have been reported to visit a doctor to investigate their own allergies.
+While schools are certainly hoping to protect their students who are known to be allergic, school officials are also striving to protect those who are unaware of their own allergies.
+In fact, only? of children have been reported to visit a doctor to investigate their own allergies.

 Since there is currently no treatment for individuals coping with various nut-related allergies, Dr. Scott H. Sicherer, an expert researcher with the Jaffe Food Allergy Research Institute at Mount Sinai School of Medicine in New York, asserts that individuals must strive to avoid exposure to nuts as extensively as possible.
 While treatments are being explored and tested, Dr. Sicherer asserts that relief from serious allergic reactions is still years away.